qmacro/qmacro.github.io/_posts/2018-12-24-vim-markdown-and-writing.markdown

 ---
 ```

-I can then start writing immediately.
+It will then open up the file in Vim so that I can start writing immediately.

 I can imagine further refinements to this script, but I realised I wouldn't be able to get to any refinements until I created a first version and started using it.
 So I did.
 I've shared the [script](https://github.com/qmacro/scripts/blob/master/newpost.js) in a new [scripts repository](//github.com/qmacro/scripts).